 You can also combine this mindfulness with focusing on gratitude for this time and place.
 Being in the moment and experiencing gratitude are probably the core principles of finding happiness.
 Read more in our article Secret to Happiness: the Gratitude Moment.

 To help you declare your Happier Place, we currently sell a weather-resistant “I’m in my happier place.” sticker.
 Of course, we advise you against sticking it anywhere you don’t have permission to.
-But it works great on items that you take to your Happier Place, like water bottles, coolers, notebooks, kayaks, beach chair, etc. We plan on offering more products with that slogan soon…
+But it works great on items that you take to your Happier Place, like water bottles, coolers, notebooks, kayaks, beach chair, etc. As new products with that slogan become available, we’ll aim to list them right here:

 Save this image to Pinterest so you can find this post again easily and share it with others.